 Session 1 will be in-person and we will learn that bacteria are all around us.
 We will create our own ecosystem of bacteria from mud or dirt and watch it grow.
 This is called a Winogradsky column.

 Session 3 will be in-person and over 2 days.
 We’ll learn about the role of bacteria in biotechnology.
 We’ll make BioArt, or living art, by painting on small petri dishes with bacteria that has been genetically engineered to fluoresce color.
 As part of this session, we’ll also make a DIY Incubator which will help our BioArt to grow.
+The materials for this session will come from Amino Labs — check out all their cool products and resources.

 Session 4 will be in-person and we’ll learn about bacteria’s very important role in the environment and the nitrogen cycle.
 Without nitrogen-fixing bacteria all of the green growth you see around you and many of the food crops we eat would not be possible.
 In this session, we’ll grow some clover plants with and without nitrogen-fixing bacteria to observe any differences.